 The most destructive termites in the United States are subterranean termites.
-One of the reasons they are so destructive is that they are extremely difficult to detect.
+One of the reasons they are so destructive is that they are challenging to detect.
 You won't see these insects crawling around on your walls.
 They'll be tunneling on the frame inside your walls.
-So it isn't enough to know that termite workers are pale insects with fat waists, or that they are always found with large, orange-headed soldier termites with black pincers.
+So it isn't enough to know that termite workers are pale insects with fat waists or that they are always found with large, orange-headed soldier termites with black pincers.
 Unless you're doing a renovation or digging up soil in your yard, you'll only see these termites in rare circumstances.
 Fortunately, there are some tricks to spotting a termite problem.

 1. Shelter Tubes

 Winged termites look different from workers and soldiers.
 They are black or orange and have long white wings that stack on top of each other.
-They're also different from workers and soldiers in another very important way: They're drawn to light.
+They're also different from workers and soldiers in another fundamental way: They're drawn to light.
 When they leave a nest, they head straight toward the light.
 If they emerge inside your property, you'll find them on window panes.
-If they emerge outside during the day, you'll see them fluttering around in a cloud and landing on bright surfaces.
+If they appear outside during the day, you'll see them fluttering around in a cloud and landing on bright surfaces.
 At night, they'll be hanging out around streetlights.

 Swarmers aren't a great way to find out you have a termite infestation, but they can be an obvious way.
 Why do we say this isn't a great way to find out you have an infestation?
 A termite nest doesn't produce swarmers until it matures.
 This can take a few years.
 That means, by the time you see swarmers, worker termites have had a long time to make a meal out of your Jacksonville property.

 Termite swarms don't last for more than about 30 minutes.
 You can miss a swarm in the time it takes you to run to the store and back.
 But you might see the evidence of a swarm; those tiny white wings littered about on the ground or clinging to spider webs underneath structures on your property.